 7 SEO Myths You Should Ignore In 2024

 Search engine optimization (SEO) is an ever-evolving field.
-With frequent algorithm updates and new techniques emerging, some outdated SEO advice and myths persist.
+With frequent algorithm updates and new techniques emerging, some outdated SEO advice and myths regarding how to increase website traffic persist.
 As we enter 2023, it’s important to separate useful SEO strategies from fiction that can actually hurt your search visibility and ranking.
 This article will examine seven common SEO myths and why you can ignore them when optimizing your website this year.

 1. Keyword Stuffing Works